-Prescription Drugs Such as Opiates Have Been the Craze but Cost and Availability are Fueling the Switch to Heroin
+Prescription Drugs Such as Opiates Have Been the Craze, but Cost and Availability are Fueling the Switch to Cheap Doses of Heroin

-Opiates have been used in one form or another since before recorded history when humans discovered the poppy plant’s euphoric effects.
-Although prescription drugs such as opiates have been the craze for decades, cost and availability are now fueling the switch to heroin, which is easily and cheaply found on the illicit scene.
-As prescription drug prices continue to rise, the heroin addiction statistics will also continue to rise, rapidly becoming a social and economic problem of unimaginable proportions.
+Opioids have been used in one form or another since before recorded history when humans discovered the poppy plant’s euphoric effects.
+Although prescription drugs such as opiates have been the craze for decades, cost and availability are now fueling the switch to heroin, which is quickly and cheaply found on the illicit scene.
+As prescription drug prices continue to rise, the heroin addiction statistics will also continue to increase, rapidly becoming a social and economic problem of unimaginable proportions.

 The Facts Expose a Grim Scenario